Do you want to add HTTP security headers in WordPress?

 You will see a preset list of HTTP security headers appear in the table.

-These headers are optimized for security, you can review them and change them if needed.
+These headers are optimized for website security.
+You can review and change them if needed.

-Make sure you click the ‘Save Changes’ button at the top or bottom of the screen to store the security headers.
+Make sure to click the ‘Save Changes’ button at the top or bottom of the screen to store the security headers.

 You can now visit your website to make sure that everything is working fine.